RadicaDev/docs/docs/introduction/system-arch.md

 ## Mobile Application

 The mobile application interacts with the NFC tags to perform authentication.
-A random challenge is generated ad sent to the NFC tag to be signed.
+A random challenge is generated and sent to the NFC tag to be signed.
 From the signature it is possible to recover a Blockchain address, you can refer to [Public Key Recovery](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm#Public_key_recovery) for more info.

 The mobile application queries the **Radica Smart Contract** to verify the authenticity of the product.
 The smart contract stores the certificate of authenticity of the product.